 May Whitney, New Elementary School

-As with many older facilities, the building was requiring annual maintenance and replacements of building systems along with asbestos abatement and functional challenges.
-The second floor of the old high school area and the basement locker rooms are unhabitable and currently being used for storage.
-The time had come to invest significant dollars in an existing older building or replace with a new elementary school and the community opted for the latter via a referendum ballot decision in 2018.
+As with many older facilities, the building required annual maintenance and replacements of building systems along with asbestos abatement and functional challenges.
+The second floor of the old high school area and the basement locker rooms were unhabitable and being used for storage.
+The time had come to invest significant dollars in an existing older building or replace it with a new elementary school.
+The community opted for the latter via a referendum ballot decision in 2018.

 The new May Whitney Elementary school is a 5-section school serving Pre k-5th grade.
 The building has the potential to house 910 students and is approximately 119,000 square feet.